4 Explore the Community

 But don’t ask people, “What do you need?” — they usually can’t answer.
 Instead, people reveal their struggles through stories.
 Your job is to guide those stories toward moments of frustration, emotion, or workaround.
 That is when unmet needs surface.

 Use a conversation guide.
-Prepare open-ended prompts (e.g., “Tell me about the last time you…”), but stay flexible.
-Your goal is not a script but a framework to keep the dialogue flowing.
+Prepare open-ended prompts, but stay flexible: your goal is not a script but a framework that keeps the dialogue moving.

 How to run the experiment (short form)